epfml/disco/docs/CONTRIBUTING.md

 The procedure for working on a feature is the following:
 1. Create a new branch to work in
-2. Write code along with comments and docstrings to implement a feature
+2. Write code along with comments and docstring to implement a feature
 3. Write tests for the feature
 4. Create a draft pull request (PR)
 5. Run the test suites and clean your code